- Work is good, and my team is growing

 - All work and no play makes DC CopyPro a dull boy

 It’s been a little over six months since my last update.
 That previous update came a year after switching careers due to losing my job of 17 years.
-It seems like a good time for another update.
-As per usual, a lot has changed while a lot has stayed the same.
+It seems like a good time for another update on my unplanned career change.
+As per usual, a lot has changed—while a lot has stayed the same.

 Work is good, and my team has grown

-When I started with Xplor Education as a copywriter, I was still determining where my journey would take me.
-Before I joined the marketing team, it consisted of a director, a manager, a copywriter, and a graphic designer.
-Then I joined the team along with a marketing website operations manager in July 2021—how things have changed.
+When I started as a copywriter at Xplor Education, I didn’t know where my unplanned career change would take me.
+The marketing team consisted of a director, a manager, a copywriter, and a graphic designer.
+Then, I joined the team along with a marketing website operations manager in July 2021.
+How things have changed since then.

 The director moved on, and the manager filled that role.
-I moved into the team lead role after we hired two more copywriters after the original copywriter moved on.
+The original copywriter left for another opportunity.
+We hired two more copywriters, and I became the team lead.
 In the spring of 2022, we hired another graphic designer.
 We then expanded our team with a marketing lead and a community lead.

 The team went from a five-person team to a nine-person one in a year.
 It seems likely our team may continue to grow in 2023—time will tell.
-Despite Xplor being Brisbane based, only three members of our team live in Australia.
-The rest of the team is scattered across Korea, the Philippines, the US and Morocco.
+Despite Xplor being based in Brisbane, only three team members live in Australia.
+The rest of the team is scattered across Korea, the Philippines, the US, and Morocco.
 We’re very much a remote team, but as I’ve written about before, we function very well.

 A little praise goes a long way

-Xplor Education has been my first experience working in a corporate environment.
-It was a startup that did extremely well—and continues to do so.
-I’ve previously written that one of the things I enjoy about Xplor is the ‘praise’ channel in our company communication platform.
+Xplor Education is my first experience working in a corporate environment.
+I’ve previously written about how much I enjoy the “praise” channel at Xplor.
 It gets a lot of traffic.

 We also have quarterly awards.
 Anyone can nominate a co-worker for embodying our core values: